Time Off Pending Initial Determination Sample Clauses

 AutoNDA by SimpleDocs

 Time Off Pending Initial Determination.
-Pending the initial determination of any application, time off taken by the claimant and purported to be attributable to the incident or circumstances giving rise to the application shall be charged to the claimant's leave time accruals in the following order: sick leave (provided medical evidence of the claimant's inability to work as been submitted), compensatory time, personal leave, vacation leave and such other appropriate leave time accruals as may exist.
+Pending the initial determination of any application, time off taken by the claimant and purported to be attributable to the incident or circumstances giving rise to the application shall be d to the claimant's leave time accruals in the following order: sick leave (provided medical evidence of the claimant's inability to work as been submitted), compensatory time, personal leave, vacation leave and such other appropriate leave time accruals as may exist.
 After the exhaustion of all of the claimant's available leave time, the Insurance Administrator may authorize the temporary payment of the claimant's 207-c benefits if it appears probable that the claimant will be eligible for such benefit and the Insurance Administrator so determines, or the claimant may elect to be placed on an unpaid leave of absence or to receive administrative leave.

 Time Off Pending Initial Determination.
 1. Pending the initial determination of benefit eligibility, any time off taken by the Claimant that he/she claims is the result of the injury or illness as a result of the performance of his/her duties giving rise to the application for Section 207-c benefits, shall be charged to the Claimant’s accrued sick leave time, annual leave, and floating holiday time, and in that order.
+2. In the event the Claimant has exhausted all of his/her available paid leave accruals above, the Claims Manager may, in his/her sole and non-reviewable discretion, authorize paid administrative leave throughout the remaining period during which the application is being processed, if it appears probable that the Claimant will be eligible for such benefits and the Claims Manager so determines.
+In the event the Claimant is granted Section 207-c benefits, all paid leave time used shall be credited back to the Claimant.

 Related to Time Off Pending Initial Determination